Christopher P. Loss

 Associate Professor of History

-Assistant Professor of Public Policy and Education, Dept. of Leadership, Policy & Organizations
+Associate Professor of Public Policy and Higher Education, Department of Leadership, Policy, and Organizations

-Christopher Loss holds doctorates in higher education and in history from the University of Virginia.
-Prior to joining the faculty at Vanderbilt University, Loss was a research fellow in the Governance Studies Program at The Brookings Institution in Washington, D.C.
+Before arriving at Vanderbilt University, Loss was a research fellow in the Governance Studies Program at the Brookings Institution in Washington, D.C.
 He also worked in academic administration for four years in the Office of the Vice President and Provost at the University of Virginia.